srkndmr/helloworld/README.md

 # 🌟 Hello Cyber Security

-Hi there! 👋 I'm Serkan, the creator of this project. *I love IT and cyber security.* This project is a beginning of the my 6 weeks course.
+Hi there! 👋 I'm Serkan, the creator of this project. <p>*I love IT and cyber security.</br>* This project is a beginning of the my 6 weeks course.

 ##🚀 Quick Start